samsung-cnct/kraken-lib/README.md

 docker run --rm=true -it -v ~/:/root quay.io/samsung_cnct/k2:latest ./up.sh --config /root/.kraken/foo.yaml
 ```

 Replace `foo.yaml` with the name of the configuration file you intended to use

 Normally K2 will take a look at your configuration, generate artefacts like cloud-config files, and deploy VMs that will become your cluster.

-During this time errors can happen if the configuration file is not as expected.
-Please look at the errors and restart the cluster deployment if needed.
+During this time errors can happen if the configuration file contains unexpected settings.
+Please fix any errors and restart the cluster deployment if needed.

 The amount of time it will take to deploy a new cluster is variable, but expect about 5 minutes from the time you start the command to when a cluster should be available for use

 ### Verifying cluster is available

 After K2 has run, you should have a working cluster waiting for workloads.
-To verify things are good, type in the following commands:
+To verify it is functional, run the commands described in this section.

-In all cases, assumption is made that `cluster` value in your configuration was `foo`.
-Please change `foo` to your value
+You will need to change `cluster` configuration value from `foo` to the value specified in your configuration.

 #### Getting K8s Nodes